“Revival of electric scooter industry in Quebec: Pilot projects and advancements in technology”

 “Convinced” to get there

-At Bird Canada, the head of marketing and partnerships, Sara Evans Saunders, says she is “excited” about the possibility of expanding her activities in Canada and Quebec.
+At Bird Canada, the head of marketing and partnerships, Sara Evans Saunders, says she is “excited” regarding the possibility of expanding her activities in Canada and Quebec.
 His group, which already serves 13 Canadian cities, including Ottawa, Edmonton and Calgary, says it is “convinced that scooters can play an important role in improving mobility in Quebec cities”.

 As for technologies, everything is in place, she says.
 “Each scooter is tracked by GPS.
 In particular, the City may require driving speed restrictions in certain areas and on places where vehicles are parked.
 Our technology now has more than 200 sensors that can report the status of each scooter and trigger automatic checks to improve efficiency and the state of the park,” says the manager.